Daethyra/Splunk-DVWA/README.md

 Part 3:

 - [ ] Compose the virtual pentesting environment
+- [ ] Understand the difference between 'Monitor's and 'Forwarder's and which might serve the project best
 - [ ] Login to Splunk and create a 'Monitor' for DVWA's logs
+- [ ] Follow the Cyber Kill Chain framework